David-A-Ray/MS1-Liz-ONeill-Psychotherapy/README.md

 Liz's branding is already working with a color pallet which needs to continue through the site.

 ![Kelvington color palate](https://github.com/David-A-Ray/MS1-LizO-Neill-Psychotherapy/blob/master/assets/images/kelvington.jpg "Kelvington color palate")

+## Technologies

+* HTML5
+* CSS3
+* Bootstrap V4.5.2
+* jquery

+## Features

+* Links in footer on all pages to "Crisis" help websites and phone numbers for anyone in need of imediate help/suicide prevention.
+* Collaboration page uses iframe to embed playable youtube video files linked to social partners.
+* Talk page has made use of a submission form for clients to make contact.
+* Talk page has made use of a submission form for fellow psychotherapists to make contact.

+### Features left to implement

+* As Liz builds more social media content the main banner images will be replaced with scrolling images of her content.
+* Once more collaborations are established the imbedded youtube content will be expanded.
+* A google map range will be added to show where services are available.

+## Testing

+### Header
+* All navbar links work on all pages.
+* Navbar active highlight is visible on correct pages.
+* On mobile screen size additional page title displays underneith Navbar to help guide users.
+* All social icons open websites in new tabs using 'target="_blank"'
+* Social icons on "logo-header-bar" aren't visually pleasing on smaller screen sizes as the group with the logo too tightly, so using media queries they are now hidden on small screen sizes and displayed on the right handside of the Navbar on the row below.

+### footer
+* "Crissis" section title link open websites in new tabs using 'target="_blank"'
+* BACP logo link opens website in new tabs using 'target="_blank"'
+* Bug with BACP logo not showing on mobile screen sizes still to be fixed.

+### index.html, types.html, what.html
+* All information consice and well structures to assist user stories.
+* Information layout responsive and well displayed to suit all screen sizes.
+* Some challenges with image display order with two images stacked on small screen sizes so added in media queries to hide image on small screens and display additional image on large screens.

+### collabs.html
+* Embedded Youtube files responsive and adjusting well on full range of screen sizes.

+### talk.html
+* Forms have limited functionality for the time being.
+*
+*
+*

+### General Testing
+* Site has been tested on multiple service providers (chrome, safari, firefox and internet Explorer).
+* Site tested on multiple devices (Large screen desktop, laptop, ipad pro, iphone 6 & XR).
+Other than the BACP logo in footer display issue all elements are displayed well.

+## Deployment
+The site has been deployed using GitHub pages from the masterbranch on GitHub.
+It is kept upto date with the final GitHub repository automatically with any Git Commits to the master branch.

+You can clone this repository directly into your editor to run it locally by pasting 'git clone' 'https://github.com/David-A-Ray/MS1-LizO-Neill-Psychotherapy' into your terminal.

+## Credits

+### content
+All content on Home, Types of therapy, What to expect & FAQ's and Let's talk about it has been written by Liz O'Neill.

+Youtube embedded video description has taken some content from the video owners sites to be included in description although it has been altered.

+### media
+All images have been taken from [Unsplash](https://unsplash.com/ "Unsplash's Homepage").
+Embedded video files on Collaborations page are from [YouTube](https://youtube.com/ "YouTube's Homepage").